 Systematic literature searches were undertaken to identify all published clinical and health economic evidence relevant to the review questions.
-Searches were undertaken according to the parameters stipulated within the NICE guidelines manual 2018 (see https://www.nice.org.uk/process/pmg20/).
-Databases were searched using relevant medical subject headings, free-text terms and study-type filters where appropriate.
+Searches were undertaken according to the parameters stipulated within the NICE guidelines manual.{National Institute for Health and Care Excellence, 2014 #23} Databases were searched using relevant medical subject headings, free-text terms and study-type filters where appropriate.
 Where possible, searches were restricted to papers published in English.
 Studies published in languages other than English were not reviewed.
+Dates for each search can be found in appendix B of the individual reviews.

-All searches were updated on 7 January 2019.
-Papers published or added to databases after this date were not considered.
+Papers published or added to databases after these dates were not considered.
 If new evidence, falling outside of the timeframe for the guideline searches, is identified, for example in consultation comments received from stakeholders, the impact on the guideline will be considered, and any further action agreed between NGC and NICE staff with a quality assurance role.